Life in ‘The Arcade’: Affordable Housing Built Into Abandoned Shopping Mall

 Indeed, much of this land is taken up by rushing rivers, glistening springs, forests, and natural habitats that we need to keep our ecosystem going.
 But there is something else situated on the uninhabited land as well – empty buildings such as defunct factories and former office space, not to mention airports that are no longer in use, all of them taking up otherwise unoccupied space.

 How Do We Capitalize on Buildings That Are Currently Just Taking Up Space?
-The American Shopping Mall Could be the Blueprint.
+The American Shopping Mall Could Be the Blueprint.

 As mentioned in previous Invisible People posts, the dwindling iconic structure known as the American shopping mall could serve as a possible solution to the current housing/homelessness/climate crisis.